 \section{Conclusions}

 This paper introduces a theoretical and algorithmic framework for the fast, parallel solution of fully implicit Runge-Kutta methods in numerical PDEs.
-Multiple approximate linearizations are developed, and linear algebra theory is derived to guarantee fast and effective block preconditioning techniques for the linearized systems, guaranteeing $\mathcal{O}(1)$ conditioning and only requiring standard preconditioners as would be used for backward Euler time integration.
+Multiple approximate linearizations are developed, and linear algebra theory is derived to guarantee fast and effective block preconditioning techniques for the linearized systems, guaranteeing a preconditioned Schur complement with condition number bounded by a small order-one constant, and only requiring standard preconditioners as would be used for backward Euler time integration.
 The new methods are shown to achieve fast, high-order accuracy on multiple different compressible and incompressible Navier Stokes and Euler problems.
 Using low-order Gauss integration schemes with the new method consistently requires about half the preconditioner applications as required by standard SDIRK schemes to achieve the same accuracy, demonstrating that the new method can not only offer very high-order accuracy (along with other benefits obtained by using fully implicit Runge-Kutta), but also improve upon state-of-the-art low-order integration.
 Moreover, for the incompressible Navier Stokes double shear layer problem in vorticity-streamfunction form, one can apply 7th to 10th order Gauss or Radau IIA integration for a comparable number of preconditioner applications as standard 4th-order SDIRK.